06 Fee Model

 Proportion of module validators = module active validators / full protocol active validators

-- The module fee actually received by the module
+- Module fee actually received

 - Module share allocated to Treasury